LATEST UPDATES

 * * * * *

-The NGO COA is deeply involved in the work of the United Nations Open-ended Working Group on Ageing (OEWGA) which meets annually to discuss the feasibility of an international legal instrument to protect the rights of older persons.
+The NGO COA has been deeply involved in the work of the United Nations Open-ended Working Group on Ageing (OEWGA) from its establishment in 2010 until 2024 when the General Assembly decided that the OEWGA had completed its work (see above reference to General Assembly resolution 78/324 adopted on 13 August 2024.
 The NGO COA Subcommittee to Promote a Human Rights Convention for Older Persons, in its advocacy activities, works closely with:

 Open-Ended Working Group On Ageing